Navideck/Gesturedeck-iOS/README.md

 Please note that you need to replace `YOUR_TOP_ICON`, `YOUR_ICON_TAP`, `YOUR_ICON_TAP_TOGGLED`, `YOUR_ICON_SWIPE_LEFT`, and `YOUR_ICON_SWIPE_RIGHT` with your own images that you want to use for the media overlay icons.

 For detailed API reference, visit [GesturedeckMedia API Reference](https://navideck.github.io/Gesturedeck-iOS/documentation/gesturedeckios/gesturedeckmedia/).

+## Free to Use
+Gesturedeck SDK is free to use, providing you with the full functionality of the SDK without any time limitations.
+You are welcome to integrate it into both personal and commercial projects.
+When using Gesturedeck SDK for free, a watermark will be presented during runtime.
+It is strictly prohibited  to hide, remove, or alter in any way the watermark from the free version of Gesturedeck SDK.

+### Activation Key and Watermark Removal
+For those who wish to remove the watermark from their app, we offer an activation key that allows you to use the SDK without any watermarks.
+However, please be aware that the watermark-free version is not available for free and requires a purchase.

+To inquire about purchasing an activation key or if you have any other questions related to licensing and usage, please contact us at team@navideck.com.
+We will be happy to assist you with the process and provide you with the necessary information.

 ## Contact